brianguenter/Julia-Programming-Workflow/Workflow.md

 ## Beginner problems with Julia

 The biggest, most annoying, and perhaps unexpected problem beginners encounter is long startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.
+Update (6-29-2023): Julia 1.9 largely fixes the latency problems described below.
+I no longer find it necessary to build sysimages to reduce startup time so if you are using 1.9 or higher you can skip the section on precompiled sysimages.
+Latency is supposed to be even lower in Julia 1.10 which will be released soon(ish).

 If your project use several large packages it can take a long time to load the packages *every* time you start a new REPL session.
 A package I worked on, OpticSim.jl, takes 98 seconds to load on my computer (OpticSim uses *many* packages).
 After using the environment settings described later in this document OpticSim load time was reduced to 866ms, a 113x speedup.